lymestack/SimpleAuth4Net/documentation/background.md

 ## Disable Local Accounts for added security

 For much of the time, local accounts, even those that use SSO to authenticate, are enough security for 90% of the secured apps out there.
 Non-mission critical, non-sensitive product or service providers.
 However, if you're nervous about storing passwords in your database, you can disable local accounts while still storing your user's data.
 This allows credentials to be managed by SSO providers, but still relate to user records in your database.

-## Other Commercial Providers

-[Auth0](https://www.auth0.com) - One of the best providers, but unfortunately not free.